SAG-KeLP/kelp-input-generator/README.md

 **Usage Examples**

+A detailed example can be found in the package [it.uniroma2.sag.kelp.input.main][example-package-site]

 Examples on how to generate dependency graphs tree representations are contained in the unit tests of the project, in the package: [it.uniroma2.sag.kelp.tree][test-package-site]
 For example, let us assume we need to generate a GRCT representation of the sentence "The cat runs over the grass.".